-Cooking steaks involves more than just taking the meat out of the fridge and slapping it on the grill.
+Cooking steaks involve more than just taking the meat out of the fridge and slapping it on the grill.
 You could do that, but if you want to enjoy the perfect steak, you'll get better results if you understand a few basic guidelines for how to prep your steaks for the grill.

+The first thing you're going to want to do is take the steak out of the fridge and let it sit out at room temperature for 30 minutes.
 At this point, you can also preheat your grill, and trim any excess fat from the steaks.
 But don't trim it all off.
-Leave about ¼ inch of fat all the way around.
+Leave about 1/4 inch of fat all the way around.

-A Cold Steak is a Tough Steak
+A Cold Steak Is a Tough Steak

 The reason we don't want to cook chilled steaks is simple.
 A cold steak takes longer to cook, whether you use a pan, a grill or the broiler.
 The key to a perfect steak is cooking it at a high temperature for a short amount of time.
 The colder the steak is when it hits the grill, the longer it will take to cook it.
 And the more time it spends over the heat, the tougher it gets.